 GeneCards Summary for HCK Gene

 HCK (HCK Proto-Oncogene, Src Family Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with HCK include adenosquamous carcinoma and cervical adenosquamous carcinoma.
-Among its related pathways are Disease and Tyrosine Kinases / Adaptors.
-GO annotations related to this gene include protein tyrosine kinase activity and non-membrane spanning protein tyrosine kinase activity.
+Diseases associated with HCK include adenoid squamous cell carcinoma and cervical adenosquamous carcinoma.
+Among its related pathways are Immune System and Infectious disease.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ABL2.

 UniProtKB/Swiss-Prot for HCK Gene